How Cold Air Affects Asthma

 - Prevent colds and viruses by washing your hands frequently and keeping your distance from infected friends and co-workers.

 - If you do get sick and your asthma symptoms worsen, ask your doctor about adjusting your medication.

 - The good news: though still in early stages of research, British scientists found that a drug developed to treat multiple sclerosis also inhibits the replication of cold virus cells in the lungs of asthmatics.
 This group usually has a higher rate of replication than non-asthmatics.

 Be In Control of Your Asthma

 If your asthma is under control, you should not be experiencing symptoms – even on the coldest days or when exercising vigorously.
-Yet, about 60 per cent of asthmatics in North America are not managing their disease well.
-Greenwald admonishes: “Everybody still relies on emergency treatment, and that’s not the way to go.”
+Yet, a majority of asthmatics are not managing their disease well.
+Greenwald admonishes: “Too many still rely on emergency treatment, and that’s not the way to go.”

 So if you know the cold causes you grief, speak to your doctor, amend your asthma action plan, and breathe easy.

 First published in Allergic Living magazine.
 To subscribe affordably, click here.